jknoxville/streaky/README.md

 # Streaky
-### An android app for continuous monitoring of achievements
+### An android app to motivate you to keep doing stuff

 #### Initial basic functions
 * Create new activity